-The degrees and certifications offered by PSP provide students destined for careers in clinical psychology, organizational psychology and organizational coaching with distinctive programs that blend theory and practice.
+The degrees and certifications offered by the Professional School of Psychology provide students destined for careers in clinical psychology, organizational psychology and organizational coaching with distinctive programs that blend theory and practice.
 The programs effectively prepare human service professionals for the emerging challenges of twenty-first century mental health and leadership, provide enrolled students with a unique opportunity at the forefront of the rapidly changing field of psychology, and those seeking certification with the exciting opportunity to become certified organizational coaches.

-There are restrictions, however, in the type of work one can do with a Masters degree in either Clinical or Organizational psychology.
-Many types of clinical assessments can only be administered and interpreted by someone with a Doctorate and many organizations look for someone with a doctorate if they are hiring or contracting with an organizational psychology.
+There are restrictions, however, in the type of work one can do with a master's degree in either clinical or organizational psychology.
+Many types of clinical assessments can only be administered and interpreted by someone with a doctorate and many organizations look for someone with a doctorate if they are hiring or contracting.
 In many states (including California), one can not call themselves a "psychologist" unless they have a doctorate and have passed the psychology licensing exam.

-Fortunately, PSP offers a unique degree structure, whereby one can enter its Masters Degree program in either Clinical or Organizational psychology, and decide at a later point whether or not to obtain a doctorate.
-Most other graduate schools require that one obtain a Masters Degree from their institution as part of their doctoral program--hence a choice must be made at the very state of one's graduate career about whether or not to obtain a Doctorate.
-At PSP we believe that an informed choice about obtaining the Doctorate often occurs after one has completed many courses in one of our Masters degree programs.
+Fortunately, PSP offers a unique degree structure, whereby one can enter its Master's Degree Program in either Clinical or Organizational Psychology, and decide at a later point whether or not to obtain a doctorate.
+Most other graduate schools require that one obtain a master's degree from their institution as part of their doctoral program -- hence a choice must be made at the very start of one's graduate career about whether or not to obtain a Doctorate in Psychology.
+At PSP we believe that an informed choice about obtaining the doctorate often occurs after one has completed many courses in one of our master's degree programs.

 Ph.D. or Psy.D.?